 Tales of Central Otago Farming Life

-This summer, we’re rounding up tools & farming equipment that tell the story of our Older Bloke.
-He has been an Otago sheep farmer & family man for 50+ years and we want the background clutter to reflect his vocation.
+Over the summer of 2023, we rounded up tools & farming equipment that told the story of our Older Bloke.
+He was an Otago sheep farmer & family man for 50+ years and we wanted the background clutter to reflect his vocation.

-In our excavations, we’ve come across Hayes fencing tools (Otago), Pirelli cable (Southampton, UK), and Sunbeam cutters (Chicago, USA).
+In our excavations, we came across Hayes fencing tools (Otago), Pirelli cable (Southampton, UK), and Sunbeam cutters (Chicago, USA).
 Farming is an international affair in the South Island.

-We welcome any memories you have of Otago sheds.
-We’d also like to give a special “shout-out” to old farming families in Arrowtown & Queenstown who are helping us find the right tools!
-Watch this space as we unearth more unique items.
+We’d like to give a special “shout-out” to all the old farming families in Arrowtown & Queenstown who helped us find the right items and vetted our shed for accuracy!

 GIOVANNI THE ROOSTER